sodacitylabs/boring-framework/README.md

 Views are handled by [EJS](http://ejs.co/).

-## Frameworks and libraries

-No outside frameworks or libraries are used at this time.

 ## Getting Started

 We try to maintain clear, concise documentation for Getting Started and using The Boring Framework.
 Check out our [docs](https://github.com/sodacitylabs/boring-framework/wiki) pages for any questions you have!